FxOmar/Nixify/README.md

 # API

-### Request method aliases
+#### Request method aliases

-For convenience aliases have been provided for all supported request methods.
+We provided supported for all request methods.

 ##### http.get(url[, config])